User Management Fields

 Configured agents are represented in a treeview, grouped in escalation levels:

-- Agents are displayed with an agent icon, that is green if the associated phone number is actually monitored by the CTI link (TAPI).
+- Agents are displayed with an agent icon, green-colored if the associated phone number is actually monitored by CTI (TAPI).

-Note: you need to save the agents list before the CTI indication (green/gray colour of icons) is available
+Note: you need to save the agents list, to properly display CTI indication (green/grey agent icon).

 A right click will activate a menu to add/delete escalation levels (groups) and single agents.
 When you select the "Add agent" option, a popup window will let you to insert a new target.